-- 05.11 (a) If we can use the latent heat instead of rejecting it to the CCW, why don't we extract more steam from the turbine to heat the feedwater? - (b) Maximum cycle efficiency occurs when the heat is added in the steam generator at 250°C. Why is the feedwater not heated to 250°C using extraction steam from the turbine? - Q5.12 If half of a nuclear power plant's feedheating capacity becomes unavailable, it might be necessary to reduce the electrical output.
+- a) If we can use the latent heat instead of rejecting it to the CCW, why don't we extract more steam from the turbine to heat the feedwater? - b) Maximum cycle efficiency occurs when the heat is added in the steam generator at 250°C. Why is the feedwater not heated to 250°C using extraction steam from the turbine?

+If half of a nuclear power plant's feedheating capacity becomes unavailable, it might be necessary to reduce the electrical output.
 Explain two reasons why this might be necessary.
 Compare your answers with the notes at the end of the module.

-A numerical demonstration of the benefit of feedheating consists of making a comparison of the cycle efficiency in a system with no feedheating against the same system equipped with feed heating.
+A numerical demonstration of the benefit of feedheating consists of making a comparison of the heat used in heating the feedwater compared with the heat lost as work from the turbine.